YassineTk/tess/rules.md

 1. **Component Structure**:
    - Components use `.component.yml` files (not .ui_patterns.yml)
    - Components have both props AND slots
-   - Props are for configuration options
+   - Props are for configuration options (example: size, alignement, url)
-   - Slots are for content areas
+   - Slots are for content areas (example: text, content, image)

 2. **Props Structure**:
    - Props are defined with a schema format
-   - Props use $ref like "ui-patterns://enum" and "ui-patterns://string"
+   - Props use $ref like ("ui-patterns://enum", "ui-patterns://string"...)
    - Props have type, properties, title, description, etc.

 3. **Slots Structure**: